ordina-jworks/ordina-jworks.github.io/_posts/2017-10-11-Stairway-To-Health.md

 ### Blocking vs. Non-Blocking
 In NodeJs you can take advantage of JavaScript promises.
 One of the benefits of this is that we can write non-blocking code.
-To demonstrate how this works, I'll give you an example in psuedo code for reading a file from the filesystem.
+To demonstrate how this works, I'll give you an example in pseudo code for reading a file from the filesystem.

 ### Blocking:
 <code>read file from filesystem, set equal to "contents"</code><br>